logunlaja26/speech-to-text/content/blog/online-voice-to-text/online-voice-to-text-converter/index.md

 I'm genuinely excited about how this app can solve my productivity problem when summarizing audio into text.
 I'm pretty sure this will be a helpful tool for your audio-to-text transcription as well.

-Feel free to provide your email here for updates about the speech-to-text application.
+Feel free to provide your email below for updates on the speech-to-text application 👇🏻.